A Phoenikerx’s Guide to Cuba

 • If you’re vegetarian, take plenty of dried fruits and nuts.

 • Pills or remedies of all sorts.
-I always carry over the counter pain killers, Emergen-C, chamomile tea or other stomach medicine.
-My mom being hella Mexican, added vicks vaporub to my kit.
+I always carry over-the-counter painkillers, Emergen-C, chamomile tea, or other stomach medicine.
+My mom, being hella Mexican, added Vicks Vaporub to my kit.
 It helped when I got a blister.

 • Take condoms because pharmacies are not ubiquitous.
 You don’t want the calentura to catch you off guard.